Who needs a Working with Children Check?

-Write to the Department of Justice & Regulation and request that your application be withdrawn.
+Write to the Department of Justice and Regulation and request that your application be withdrawn.
 Please note that if you applied for an Employee Check, the fee you paid is non-refundable.
-For more information go to Withdraw my application.
+For more information, go to Withdraw my application.

 Do I need to apply for a new Check if I change jobs or where I volunteer?